wp-plugins/super-posts-search-filter-lite/tags/1.0.2/trunk/readme.txt

 1. taxonomies
 1. custom meta boxes (such as prices, for example "from" and "to")

-Many options available to tweak it to your own needs.
+Many options available to tweak it to your own needs!

 It also works with both regular posts **AND** custom post types.